Social Norms in Cinema: A Cross-Cultural Analysis of Shame, Pride and Prejudice: Movies Subtitles Corpora

+Movies provide culture-specific life-like depictions of social situations \cite{adkins2014moving,kubrak2020impact}.
+The natural conversation style between characters in movies can reveal the social power dynamics (e.g., \textit{boss-employee}, \textit{father-daughter}) and gender roles.
+Another potential alternative is social media posts however, they are (a) skewed to social situations specific to young demographic groups from Western countries, and (b) are second-hand reports that do not reveal fully the social dynamics of how shame/pride are expressed in natural conversations, for instance, between a boss and an employee.

-Movies are a rich source of real-time social interactions illustrating power dynamics, negotiations, and self-conscious emotions in action; to study how and why these emotions are expressed.
-We collected English subtitles for 5,435 movies belonging to Bollywood and Hollywood that were released post-1990 by automatically crawling websites that host or link movie subtitles (See Table \ref{tab:data_stats} for movie distribution).
-The choice of English language for Bollywood movies was made based on the availability of subtitles.
-The year of release for movies was verified by either parsing subtitle file names having a release year or checking Wikipedia entries.
+We collected English subtitles for 5,435 Hollywood and Bollywood movies that were released post-1990 by auto-crawling websites that host or link movie subtitles (See Table \ref{tab:data_stats} for data distribution).
+The subtitles are professionally done translations to preserve the emotions and intended message.
+Bollywood movie subtitles were collected from \url{www.Bollynook.com} and Hollywood movie subtitles were from the publicly available Kaggle movie subtitles dataset\footnote{\url{https://www.kaggle.com/datasets/adiamaan/movie-subtitle-dataset}}.
 The year mapping was performed to ensure a similar period for collected movies.
+The year of release for movies was verified by either parsing subtitle file names having a release year or probing Wikipedia entries.